 Before everything else all of us at Today's Delight wishes everyone a

 Happy Holidays and a Big Thank You for supporting our site.
-It’s been a great and rewarding year.
-Cheers!
+Stay safe!

 What is a Carve Ham?

 A boneless ham is a carve ham.
 That’s all there is.
 The term boneless ham and carve ham are interchangeable.

 The manufacturer has removed the bone which makes it easy to slice.
 A boneless ham is easier to carve.

 What is a Kirkland Signature Master Carve Ham?